 areas which are not normally accessible (e.g., some areas where system piping is routed may not normally be accessible; however, licensee may have performed periodic inspections in the past and have recorded their inspection results.
 Review photographs or videos which may have been taken during these types of inspections, if available.

 If operability is justified, no further review is required.
 If the operability evaluation involves compensatory measures, determine if the measures are in place, will work as intended, and are appropriately controlled.
 If operability is not justified determine impact on any Technical Specification LCOs.
-Refer to Part 9900 Technical Guidance, Operability Determinations & Functionality Assessments for Resolution of Degraded or Nonconforming Conditions Adverse to Quality or Safety (ML073531346), for additional information.
+Refer to section 7.3 of Part 9900 Technical Guidance, Operability Determinations & Functionality Assessments for Resolution of Degraded or Nonconforming Conditions Adverse to Quality or Safety (ML073531346), for additional information.
 NRC’s Regulatory Issue Summary 2005-20.
 Revision 1 (ML073440103) contains the most recent revision of Part 9900 Technical Guidance on operability determinations.

 Review of Problem Identification and Resolution Area.
 Verify that the licensee is identifying engineering design issues and problems and entering them in their corrective action program.